Long cash flow cycle, spread transactions, and miscellaneous expenses – e-commerce expenses are an accounting nightmare for many entrepreneurs.

 Accounting standards and requirements for Singapore e-commerce companies

 It’s critical to understand the local accounting standards that will apply when launching and running an e-commerce business in Singapore.
-The Accounting and Corporate Regulatory Authority (ACRA) of Singapore establish accounting laws and regulations, which corporations must follow when generating financial accounts.
+The Accounting and Corporate Regulatory Authority (ACRA) of Singapore established accounting laws and regulations, that corporations must follow when generating financial accounts.

 E-commerce companies are referred to as “e-traders” by the Singaporean ACRA.
 Singaporean accounting standards for them are based on IFRS and follow the same concepts.